 For the vast majority of people, 0.5% beer is functionally identical to 0.0%.
 But there are groups where 0.0% is the more appropriate choice.

 Pregnancy.
 The NHS advises no alcohol during pregnancy, full stop.
-While the amount of alcohol in a 0.5% beer is comparable to what you’d get from a banana, the official guidance doesn’t carve out exceptions.
+While the trace alcohol in a 0.5% beer is comparable to what you’d get from everyday foods like fresh bread or ripe fruit, the official guidance doesn’t carve out exceptions.
 If you’re pregnant and want to enjoy an AF beer, 0.0% options remove the question entirely.
 Speak to your midwife if you’re unsure.

 For most adults, the difference between 0.0% and 0.5% is a rounding error.
-You get more alcohol from your morning orange juice than from a bottle of 0.5% beer.
+Everyday foods like bread, ripe bananas, and apple juice all contain trace alcohol and nobody thinks twice about it.
 You cannot get drunk on it.
 You can drive after drinking it.
-UK law is catching up with the rest of the world and will soon recognise 0.5% as alcohol-free, because that’s what it functionally is.
+UK law already doesn’t consider it alcohol, and the voluntary guidance is catching up with the rest of the world.

 Choose 0.5% when you want the best flavour.
 Choose 0.0% when you need absolute certainty, whether that’s for pregnancy, recovery, or personal conviction.
 Both are legitimate choices.
 Neither deserves side-eye.